 Bruinsma and his fellow medical students bring magic and joy to pediatric patients through BraveCubs, a student-run organization founded by Dr. Amy Burns a pediatric urologist at Penn State Health Milton S. Hershey Medical Center.
 BraveCubs began in 2017 with Burns and two medical students.
 It’s since grown to include 100 medical student members and nearly 40 costumes representing children’s beloved princesses, princes, superheroes and superheroines.

 “I started BraveCubs because I wanted to develop a program that brought happiness to hospitalized children and gave medical students the opportunity to volunteer in the community, interact with pediatric patients, take on leadership roles and spread their wings,” Burns says.

 The organization’s name pays tribute to the child-size version of the Penn State Nittany Lion mascot.
 “It also recognizes the bravery of hospitalized children and children in our community who deal with chronic illnesses,” Burns says.
-The Division of Urology at Penn State Health Milton S. Hershey Medical Center sponsors the group, with grant funding courtesy of Children’s Miracle Network Hershey.
+The Department of Urology at Penn State Health Milton S. Hershey Medical Center sponsors the group, with grant funding courtesy of Children’s Miracle Network Hershey.